Koha-Community/kohadocs/source/02_administration.rst

 |image135|

--  In the 'Item Type' field, enter a short code for your item type
+-  In the 'Item Type' field, enter a short code for your item type (maximum of 10 characters)

 -  The description is the plain text definition of the item type (for those with multiple languages installed you can translate the item